slahrichi/cellsociety_team02/doc/PLAN.md

 The `Grid` class will take in the number of cells, rows, and columns from the simulation class and create a `Cell[][]` to represent the grid itself.
 Although the simulation will iterate over the grid to determine cells which need to be updated, the `Grid` class will have internal method to update its own values as opposed to being handled in `Simulation.java`.
 Additionally, the `Cell` class will store attributes such as a `Shape`, size, color, and a dead-or-alive value, and it will also be able to actively update its own values.

+### View

+The task of the View will be to create and manage a graphical user interface for the simulation.
+It will have a main Class `SimulationViewer()`.
+At first, it will take information from the controller which has parsed the XML file, it will draw the starting grid along with all the necessary menu buttons needed for loading files, and playing the animation.
+It will use the relevant controller class to load a new grid configuration when needed.
+The main animation loop for the simulation will run in this class, and it'll have methods to pause,play,increase speed and change the simulation by one-step increments.
+On each step it will work with the `Simulation(`) and `Grid()` classes to get information about the new state of the grid according to the current simulation logic and display it on the screen.

 ## Use Cases